legacysurvey/legacysurvey/pages/dr2/description.rst

 efficiency.
 Next, SED-matched combinations of the three bands are created, for two SEDs: "flat" (a source with AB color zero), and "red", a source with AB color :math:`g-r = 1`, :math:`r-z = 1`.
 Sources above 6\ |sigma|
-are detected in each of these two SED-matched filters, and well as in each band independently.
+are detected in each of these two SED-matched filters, as well as in each band independently.

 PSF
 ===